victimsnino/ReactivePlusPlus/docs/readme.md

 ## Introduction to Reactive Programming

 > [!IMPORTANT]
-> I'm highly recommend to read this article beforehand: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
+> It's highly recommended to read this article beforehand: [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)

 ### What is Reactive Programming?